anupam-k/JavaScript-Concepts/JavaScript HW/35 Questions.md

 ## _JavaScript Questions_
  <b>1.
-Create a variable.js file and declare variables and assign string, boolean, undefined and null data types, Display all the value with there type.</b>
+Create a variable.js file and declare variables and assign string, boolean, undefined and null data types, Display all the value with there type.<b>
 <br><br>

 _**Code**_
 ```javascript
 var a = 45;